okanbulut/eirm/README.md

 ### Example 1: Rasch model

-The Rasch model (i.e., a fully descriptive model) can be estimated using `eirm`.
+The Rasch model (i.e., a fully-descriptive model) can be estimated using `eirm`.
 The following example shows how to estimate Rasch item parameters for the verbal aggression data set (see `?VerbAgg` for further details).
 A preview of the `VerbAgg` data set is shown below: